gjwdyk/BigIP-Lab/LAMPv7/README.md

 Note that this is just **one sample** on how to adapt the LAMPv7 Server to AWS Environment.
 Many other ways are available and most probably provide better results.

-[LAMPv7 Notes.txt](LAMPv7%20Notes.txt) (then select to read the 'Raw' format) may enable more comfortable reading of the steps/changes done to the LAMPv7 server during the adaptation process.
+[LAMPv7 Notes.txt](LAMPv7%20Notes.txt) (click and then select to read the 'Raw' format) may enable more comfortable reading of the steps/changes done to the LAMPv7 server during the adaptation process.